oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 #### Add Groups to your Okta Org

-Choose **Users > Groups** from the top level menu.
+Choose **Directory > Groups** from the top level menu.
 Here, you'll see the built in `Everyone` group.
 As you might imagine, every current and new user is automatically added to this group.

 Click **Add Group**.
 This will bring you to the input form for adding a new group:

-{% img blog/okta-split-spring-security/new-user.png alt:"New User" width:"600" %}
+{% img blog/okta-split-spring-security/new-group.png alt:"New User" width:"600" %}

 Enter **BETA_TESTER** in both the **Name** and **Group Description** fields.
 Click **Add Group**.